trustdan/IBKR-API-Go-Python/documentation/TWS-API-v9.72.md

 Every time a new request that requires a contract (i.e. market data,  order placing, etc.) is sent to TWS, the platform will try to match the  provided contract object with a single candidate.
 If there is more than  one contract matching the same description, TWS will return an error  notifying you there is an ambiguity.
 In these cases the TWS needs  further information to narrow down the list of contracts matching the  provided description to a single element.

-The best way of finding a contract’s description is within the TWS  itself.
-Within the TWS, you can easily check a contract’s description  either by double clicking it or through the **Contract Info -> Description** menu, which you access by right-clicking a contract in TWS:
+The best way of finding a contractÃ¢â‚¬â„¢s description is within the TWS  itself.
+Within the TWS, you can easily check a contractÃ¢â‚¬â„¢s description  either by double clicking it or through the **Contract Info -> Description** menu, which you access by right-clicking a contract in TWS:

 ![contract_info_tws.png](https://interactivebrokers.github.io/tws-api/contract_info_tws.png)